-Students who are advised by the clinical, internship, practicum, or externship site that they have been denied acceptance at the site should contact the vendor to discuss Adverse Action steps.
+Students who are advised by the clinical, internship, practicum, or externship site that they have been denied acceptance at the site should contact the criminal background check vendor to discuss Adverse Action steps.
 Adverse Action is the procedure established by the Fair Credit Reporting Act that allows students to see the report and to dispute anything reported.